JSONPath Tester | RFC 9535 Queries and Exact Matches

 Examples

-Extract a user email
+Extract one nested email

 Input